Silverpeas/docker-silverpeas-test/README.md

 ### Custom configuration

-In the case you whish to set some specific configuration parameters in the global Silverpeas configuration file `config.properties`, set them into a `custom_config.properties` configuration file and then mount it as `/opt/silverpeas/configuration/custom_config.properties` in the container.
+In the case you wish to set some specific configuration parameters in the global Silverpeas configuration file `config.properties`, set them into a `custom_config.properties` configuration file on the host and then mount it as `/opt/silverpeas/configuration/custom_config.properties` in the container.
-For example, to set the SMTP properties to receive notifications by email, in a `custom_config.properties` file:
+For example, to set the SMTP properties to receive email notifications, in a `custom_config.properties` file:
 ```
+SILVERPEAS_USER_LANGUAGE=en
+SILVERPEAS_CONTENT_LANGUAGES=en fr

 SMTP_SERVER=smtp.googlemail.com
 SMTP_AUTHENTICATION=true
 SMTP_DEBUG=false